Luxembourg: Offshore Business Sectors

 Investment Fund Management

-It has become common practice for hedge funds to domicile offshore in places like the Cayman Islands, the British Virgin Islands and Bermuda but be administered in Dublin and listed on the Irish Stock Exchange.
-However, the emergence of Luxembourg as a hedge fund centre, particularly for funds targeting the continental European market, is beginning to challenge this status quo.
+It has become common practice for hedge funds to be resident offshore in places like the Cayman Islands, the British Virgin Islands and Bermuda, but be administered in Dublin and listed on the Irish Stock Exchange.
+However, the emergence of Luxembourg as a hedge fund centre, particularly for funds targeting the continental European market, challenge this status quo.

 The 13th annual Luxembourg Fund Encyclopaedia in 2007 showed that ever greater diversification of asset classes within the Luxembourg funds industry contributed to the latest record in total net assets for that year.
-Popularity of hedge funds and real estate funds helped the Grand Duchy to a fourth year of double digit growth (in both Euro and USD terms).
+Popularity of hedge funds and property funds helped the grand duchy to a fourth year of double digit growth.

-By the end of 2012, Luxembourg net assets under management funds were occupying the top rank in Europe with a market share of 26.7%.
+By the end of 2012, Luxembourg net assets under management funds were first in Europe with a market share of 26.7%.
 France was second with 16.8% and Germany third with 14.4%.

-- A mutual fund (unit trust) or fond commun de placement, which does not have separate legal identity, but which has a set of legally-defined relationships between fund, manager and custodian;
+- An investment fund (unit trust) or fond commun de placement, which does not have separate legal identity, but which has a set of legally defined relationships between fund, manager and custodian

-- SICAV (Societe d'investissement a capital variable), an open-ended vehicle having a variable capital which is always equal to the net asset value of the fund; and
+- SICAV (societe d'investissement a capital variable), an open-ended vehicle having a variable capital which is always equal to the net asset value of the fund

 Further legislation in the law of 19th July 1991 created 'dedicated' funds, which take advantage of UCI legislation but for the management of institutional assets.

-Taxation of UCIs is traditionally very low, and no withholding tax is levied on distributions to investors.
+Taxation of UCIs has been very low, and no withholding tax is levied on distributions to investors.
 See Offshore Legal and Tax Regimes for further details.
 Funds are supervised by the Luxembourg Monetary Institute which authorises them and looks after investor protection.
 There is a Luxembourg Investment Fund Association (ALFI).

 Investors seeking tax transparency will opt for a SICAR in the form of a limited partnership (SeCS).
-An SeCS is not liable to corporate income tax or net wealth tax.
+A SeCS is not liable to corporation tax or net wealth tax.
 SeCS are exempt from the municipal business tax; income from the partnership and capital gains realized on units by non-resident partners will not be taxed in Luxembourg.

 ALFI explained that all the provisions of the 1991 law were to be found in the new law, so existing institutional investment funds would not find that their legal base had disappeared.
 However, the SIF law offered a number of interesting new features.
 The new law likewise offered greater flexibility in terms of investment policy.
 The principle of risk spreading was maintained, but there were no quantitative investment restrictions, given that such vehicles would be reserved for sophisticated investors.

-The law required that the directors (dirigeants) of a Specialised Investment Fund, as well as the directors of the custodian bank and the auditor, be approved by the CSSF.
+The law required the directors (dirigéants) of a specialised investment fund, as well as the directors of the custodian bank and the auditor, to be approved by the CSSF.
 However, the promoter is not subject to CSSF approval.
 Furthermore, since the investors in funds targeted by this law are deemed to be sufficiently experienced to make their own decision with regard to the fund manager, there is no need for the CSSF to verify the status and financial standing of a company to which asset allocation has been subcontracted.